 Gösta’s Wine Parlour

 Do not miss the pearl of Serlachius Museum Gösta’s Manor, the Wine Parlour, during your museum visit.
 It is one of the splendid places in Mänttä.
 In the dusk atmosphere of the Wine Parlour, you may admire the skillful paintings of Irina Bäcksbacka.
 She was only 16 years old when she created the works.
-Here You can book light snacks or a champagne tasting for your group to be enjoyed in the parlour.
+You can book for example cocktail bites and a glass of champagne for your group to be enjoyed in the parlour.
 The link below opens additional information on the architecture of the Manor and the Wine Parlour.

 While visiting Serlachius Museum Gösta, you should stretch you legs on a stroll on the near-by island, because a Golden Gazebo awaits there.
 It was build earlier for an exhibition but it found a new life on the island.
 In summer, the gazebo offers a dusk reading place for all visitors of Serlachius.
 By appointment, the Restaurant Gösta organises there year round small parties or offers an atmospheric moment to enjoy hors d’oeuvre accompanied by a short walk.